jchoidy/portfolio/IMDb-Dashboard/README.md

 ## Tools Used + Process
 - **Tools**: Excel Pivot Tables, Pivot Charts
 - **Process**: I used pivot tables to collect data between movie genres + ratings, considering the quantity of movies released for each dimension.
-Next, I created a trends chart to examine revenue spikes over the years and identify which rating generated the highest revenue annually.
+Next, I created a time-series chart to examine revenue spikes over the years and identify which rating generated the highest revenue annually.
 Finally, I implemented Slicers to analyze these metrics by focusing on specific rating types or expanding the analysis to different countries worldwide.

 ## EDA + Dashboard Takeaways
 I examined US movie rating and genre revenue trends from 2007 to 2012: